A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell

-The fitting results are presented in Figs.~\ref{fig:ICL-fit-twist} and \ref{fig:ICL-no-twist}.
+The fitting results are presented in Fig.~\ref{fig:ICL-fit-twist} and \ref{fig:ICL-no-twist}.
 Fig.~\ref{fig:ICL-fit-twist} presents the masked image, the model fitted on twisted isophotes and the associated residuals.
 Fig.~\ref{fig:ICL-no-twist} presents the model and residuals for the normal MGE.
 Both profiles recover the global shape of the BCG and the ICL, though the axisymmetric fit exhibits a slightly worse orientation pattern.
 In particular, the twisted MGE presents a varying position angle and ellipticity with radius, as expected from this component.
 The ellipticity of the isophotes increases with the radius.
 For the normal MGE fit, we also observe the same ellipticity behaviour to a lesser extent.

 Regarding the amplitude of the residuals, we gather the distribution of residuals weighted by the data errors.
 The twisted MGE fit presents a median and a scaled MAD of $0.037$ and $1.111$ in the fitting area, respectively.
 On the other hand, the axisymmetric MGE has $-0.007$ and $1.319$ for the same statistical indicator.
-Hence, both of these fits present a bias similar to or inferior to the global fit (i.e. $-0.071$), which is expected as the areas of bad fit have been mostly masked.
-As anticipated, the twisted MGE provides a better fit of the data with a MAD estimation $20$ per cent smaller than the normal MGE parametrisation.
-However, both fits represent the data well, as the estimate of their scaled MAD is close to $1$.
+Hence, both of these fits present a bias similar to or smaller than the global fit (i.e. $-0.071$), which is expected as the areas of bad fit have been mostly masked.
+As anticipated, the twisted MGE provides a better fit to the data with a MAD estimation $20$ per cent smaller than the normal MGE parametrisation.
+However, both fits represent the data well, as their scaled MAD estimates are close to $1$.

 Finally, we convert the light distribution to a mass distribution with the mass-to-light ratio of the Sun ($M_{\rm R,\,AB}=4.60$) in the R-band from \citet{Willmer2018}.
 We use this mass distribution to compute the associated lensing potential, $\psi$, by fast Fourier transform using the following relations between the normalised surface mass density, also called convergence, $\kappa$, and $\psi$: